CyberGDanie/Network-Traffic-Analysis-with-Wireshark/README.md

 6. Inspected packet contents by expanding the packet details to inspect the headers and payload of each layer ( Ethernet, IP, TCP, etc).

-7. Saved Capute as a pcap file for future analysis.
+7. Saved Capute as a .pcap file for future analysis.

 ## Tools Used

 Ubuntu Virtual Machine, Wireshark.